-I am a Cesar fan and have a question regarding dogs at ‘play’.
-My first obvious thought is that, if your dogs have energy to play, they’ve not had enough exercise’right?’
+I am a Cesar fan and have a question regarding dogs at ‘play.’
+My first obvious thought is that if your dogs have the energy to play, they need more exercise, correct?’
 In any event, what types of play do you allow in your pack?

 - Play bows

-- Lays down to reassure that she means no harm
+- She lays down to reassure that she means no harm

 - She loves to run and play chase with other dogs (Her favorite thing)